 Cynthia Boris wrote a nice little article recently about the gamification of the mobile market that has really got me thinking.

-It’s no surprise that a lot of successful marketing campaigns integrate an element of fun or user interaction.
+At WordStream, we've seen how a good mobile marketing strategy can reach stellar results - it’s no surprise that a lot of successful marketing campaigns integrate an element of fun or user interaction.
 While this recent Skittles ad isn’t a game per se, it definitely invites a unique interaction for the viewer.

 Gaming marketing campaigns have potential to reach a HUGE user base.
 Especially with the increasing attention to mobile games, people are spending large amounts of time playing games.
 After all, Angry Birds alone has reached more than 50 million downloads!